cuotos/receptionist/README.md

 `docker run --name webserver -l RECEPTIONIST=api:9999 -p 5555:9999 container/image`

-This will add the label "api" to the PRIVATE port 9999 (The port the docker container exposes, not where you have mounted it)
+This will add the label "api" to the PRIVATE port 9999 (The port the docker container exposes, not where you have mounted it).
+Receptionist will the create a link to that port using its PUBLIC partner port.

 ### Environment Variables (for Receptionist)